Canada’s Oceans: What They Do for Us—and What We Should Do for Them

 And that’s not all, our ocean ecosystems contain ingredients for critical medications, including Ecteinascidin—extracted from tunicates (or sea squirts)—which is used for the treatment of breast and ovarian cancers along with other solid forms of tumours.
 While Discodermolide, extracted from deep-sea sponges, is used as an anti-tumour agent.

 What can we do to protect Canada and the world’s oceans?

 Despite success stories like the Laurentian Channel, Canada’s oceans are vulnerable to overfishing, pollution, industrial activity, and climate change.
-Proposed projects like the Roberts Bank Terminal 2 expansion on the West Coast and a decision to allow for exploratory drilling for oil and gas off the coast of Newfoundland threaten our progress towards protecting marine species and their ocean habitats.
+Proposed projects like the commercialization of the Fraser Estuary and deep sea mining threaten our progress towards protecting marine species and their ocean habitats.
 Like a vessel navigating the high seas, we must change course.

 Much progress has already been made.
 Canada has surpassed its 2020 target of protecting 10 percent of its ocean territory.
 We must continue to lead commitments to protect 25 percent of land and oceans by 2025, and 30 percent by 2030.
 It’s not too late—experts say we could restore the ocean to abundance by 2050 if the global community takes action this year.
 Considering all the ocean offers to us, it’s the least we can do.